fkante/pioneers25/apps/frontend/README.md

 Shared helpers live in `src/lib/api-client.ts`.
 They:

 - Normalize the configured backend base URL
-- Expose strongly typed helpers (`fetchApiInfo`, `fetchUsers`)
+- Expose strongly typed helpers (`fetchApiInfo`, `fetchUsers`, `createAgent`)
 - Throw descriptive errors when the backend is unreachable

-`src/routes/index.tsx` demonstrates how to consume those helpers with TanStack Query, showing connection status, advertised endpoints, and the sample `/api/users` payload.
+`src/routes/index.tsx` demonstrates how to consume those helpers with TanStack Query, showing connection status, advertised endpoints, the sample `/api/users` payload, and the ElevenLabs agent workflow.

+---

+### ElevenLabs Agent Creator

+- `src/components/AgentCreator.tsx` renders a full form on the home route that calls `POST /api/agents` via the backend.
+- Users can configure the agent name, system prompt, first message, language, ElevenLabs TTS model, and must explicitly choose one of the curated female/male voice IDs for that language.
+- Successful requests are persisted locally and rendered as cards (language, voice ID, model, and first message) so you can copy/paste IDs as needed.
+- Supported languages/models/voices are shared with the backend through `src/lib/agent-options.ts` to keep the UI and API contracts aligned; changing the catalog in one place keeps the entire stack consistent.

 ---